 The right screen size for them

-If you’re looking for a phone for a pre-teen or an older child, you might want to look for a smaller screen size that’s easier to hold in smaller hands. iPhone 7 and iPhone SE have an easy-to-handle 4.7-inch Retina HD display - so it’s perfect for kids who need a more petite model and a phone which fits easily into a pocket.
-The Google Pixel 3a comes with a slightly larger 5.6-inch screen, and even though the Xperia L4 has a 6.2-inch display, it's designed to be easily used with one hand.
+If you’re looking for a phone for a pre-teen or an older child, you might want to look for a smaller screen size that’s easier to hold in smaller hands. iPhone SE has an easy-to-handle 4.7-inch Retina HD display - so it’s perfect for kids who need a more petite model and a phone which fits easily into a pocket.
+The Google Pixel 4a comes with a slightly larger 5.8-inch screen, and even though the Sony Xperia L4 has a 6.2-inch display, it's designed to be easily used with one hand.
 It displays apps on the mini display feature and apps can also be viewed down the side of the phone's display, meaning kids can easily switch between them.

 For teenagers that like to game, the cinematic aspect ratio of the Sony Xperia L4's 21:9 Wide display means an immersive gaming experience they’ll love.
 It also brings big-screen viewing to their phone for teens that enjoy watching movies and shows.

 Whether your child wants to take the perfect selfie or spend their time documenting the family dog, a great phone camera will give them hours of creative fun.